-ERP (Enterprise Resource Planning) is a software application for management and integration functions of key business processes such as finance, human resources management, the logistic chain and inventory management.
-It is essential that all of this takes place in an integrated system on a database.
+ERP (Enterprise Resource Planning) is a software application for managing and integrating the functions of central business processes such as financeThe system is used to manage the entire supply chain, personnel management, the logistics chain and inventory management.
+It is essential that all of this is integrated in one system on one database.

 The essence of an ERP system

-An ERP system consists of software components or modules, each of which is based on a specific ERP systems are usually structured using modules.
-These focus on parts in the process landscape, such as sale, Purchasing, logistics, production, service, finance etc. business process concentrated.
+An ERP system consists of software components or modules, each of which is focussed on a specific ERP system.
+These focus on parts of the process landscape, such as sale, Purchasing, logistics, production, service, finance etc. Business process concentrated.
 Some of these modules are relevant for almost all companies.

-The finance module in an ERP software automates the accounting, Invoicing, forecasts and the reporting and analyzes based on them.
-This is often the main reason a company moves from standalone accounting software to an ERP system.
-Finance is the heart of the ERP system, so to speak, which converts information from all areas into financial data and controls the other connected business processes with appropriate impulses.
+The finance module in an ERP software automates the Accounting, Invoicing, forecasting and the reporting and analyses based on this.
+This is often the main reason why a company switches from stand-alone accounting software to an ERP system.
+Finance is the heart of the ERP system, as it were, converting information from all areas into financial data and controlling it with corresponding impulses to the other connected business processes.

 Human Resources (HR) in ERP software

-Depending on the industry, personnel management or human resources (HR) is also of essential importance as an integrated module in an ERP system.
+Depending on the industry, personnel management or human resources (HR) is also of key importance as an integrated module in an ERP system.
 The module, also known as Human Capital Management (HCM), manages employee data.
-It manages and controls the social benefits, controls the payroll.
-At the same time, areas such as further education, training and certification are becoming more and more integrated.
-Vacation and other absence management are often directly docked.
-Working time models and overtime management can also be found here, but are therefore essential for other areas of work control in other modules.
+It manages and controls social benefits and payroll accounting.
+At the same time, areas such as further education, training and certification are increasingly being integrated.
+Holiday and other absence management are often directly docked on.
+Working time models and overtime management can also be found here, but are therefore essential for other areas of labour management in other modules.

-For trading companies, of course, the sales module is included Order to Cash process particularly relevant.
-The entire trading process is accompanied here, from the order to the delivery note to billing.
-The functions of a CRM application are often included in the functionality of the ERP software.
-Quotation and opportunity management then precede the sale.
+For retail companies, the sales module with Order to Cash process is particularly relevant.
+The entire commercial process is supported here, from order to delivery note to invoicing.
+The functions of a CRM application are often also incorporated into the functional scope of the ERP software.
+Quotations and opportunity management are then integrated upstream of sales.

 ERP for purchasing

-Purchasing (procurement) is also controlled within an integrated ERP solution.
-Whether a simple purchasing process or a complex framework order processing.
-As many purchasing processes as possible should be representable.
-The system can also map an e-procurement.
+Procurement is also managed within an integrated ERP solution.
+Whether a simple purchasing process or complex blanket order processing.
+It should be possible to visualise as many purchasing processes as possible.
+The system can also be expanded to include e-procurement.

 SCM, WMS & TMS

-Companies that deal in physical products usually need a supply chain management (SCM) module.
-Inventory levels are tracked and all warehouse transactions are then controlled in the WMS module.
-Depending on, we still need a transport management system (TMS) as an extended logistics function.
+Companies that trade in physical products usually require a module for supply chain management (SCM).
+Stock levels are tracked and all warehouse transactions are then controlled in the WMS module.
+Depending on the situation, a transport management system (TMS) may also be required as an extended logistics function.

 production planning and production control (PPS)

 ERP systems often have functions that were previously handled in specially programmed software.
-In fact, of course, this makes a lot of sense that almost all other processes depend on production.
-The type and selection of the functions of such a module differs greatly depending on the type of manufacturing company:
+In fact, this makes a lot of sense given that almost all other processes are dependent on production.
+The type and selection of functions of such a module varies greatly depending on the type of manufacturing operation:

 A rough distinction is made here between: